stratdev3/SimpleW/documentation/simplew/docs/guide/performances.md

 - Middleware runs on every request
 - Each middleware adds overhead
 - Complex middleware stacks multiply cost
+- Observability : 10 to 15% cost, but observability is mandatory in production

 Use middleware only for true cross-cutting concerns.